JakeDern/os-program-1/README.md

 /src/headers: Contains .h files specifying the interfaces for the 3 modules described above

-/src/modules: Contains.h file with the source code and implementation of the 3 modules as described above.
+/src/modules: Contains .c file with the source code and implementation of the 3 modules as described above.